 Ned Tennet (Tenor) is a music student at the University of Bristol and choral scholar at St. Mary Redcliffe Church.
 His singing has taken him to numerous locations across Europe including Salzburg and Bergen; he has sung a variety of repertoire including Britten’s War Requiem.

-Adam Lloyd (Countertenor) is an undergraduate at the University of Bristol studying for a degree in Mathematics and Computer Science.
+Adam Lloyd (Countertenor) is an undergraduate at the University of Bristol studying for a degree in Computer Science.
 In addition to singing with Anchorae, he holds choral scholarships with St Mary Redcliffe Church in Bristol and the Paragon Singers in Bath.

-Chessie Smith (Soprano) is studying for a degree in Theatre at the University of Bristol.
+Chessie Mills-Smith (Soprano) is studying for a degree in Theatre at the University of Bristol.
 As well as singing with Anchorae, she is currently the head chorister at the Wills Hall Chapel, and has sung in choirs across Great Britain and Europe.